tellmolly/tellmolly.com/README.md

 # Tell Molly (_tellmolly.com_)

-> Track your days by assigning a category.
+> Improve your mental health by journaling using comments, categories and tags.

 ## Install

 1. Clone the repository
 2. Copy the `.env.example` file to `.env`
 3. Update the `.env` file with your database credentials, app url, app name, etc